 Let’s say you’re thinking about joining a fancy gym.
 Let’s pretend that will cost you $100 a month.

 If you saved that $100 every month and invested it instead, you might reasonably expect to earn 8% a year on average with a stock market index fund.
 In 10 years, that $100 a month could grow to $18,444 instead.

 With the rule of 184, you can take any monthly expense and determine how much money you’d have after 10 years.
 You do that by multiplying the monthly cost by 184.

 This trick is just one way frugal people look at every expense, at more than just a price they pay today.

-Frugal Habit # 7:.
+Habit # 6:.
 They Know Where Their Money Is Going

 What frugal people excel at is making the most of the money they have.
 To do that, they have a plan for where they want their money to go.
 Then, they track their income and expenses to ensure they’re on target.

 In the landmark book The Millionaire Next Door, authors Thomas J. Stanley and William D. Danko spent 20 years studying who the real millionaires were in America.
 To their surprise, they found that the majority of millionnaires were quite frugal.
 When describing the traits of a typical millionaire, the authors explained:

 They know that planning, budgeting, and being frugal are essential parts of building wealth, even for very high-income producers.
 Even high-income producers must live below their means if they intend to become financially independent.
 And if you’re not financially independent, you will spend an increasing amount of your time and energy worrying about your socioeconomic future.